 “They’re all going to hell,” a friend of mine commented when we passed a group of Muslims.
 When I asked why she thought this, she said, “They don’t accept the Lord, Jesus Christ as their personal savior.”

 The search for where we stand in this chasm of superiority and inferiority can be a difficult one to traverse, so we often attempt to answer them on the backs of others.
-It’s a shortcut to examination and self-reflection.
-Some feel superior to another, based on that other’s religion, their politics, their race, or in the case of Steve, their education level.
+It’s a shortcut around introspective examination and self-reflection.
+Some feel superior to another, based on that other’s religion, their politics, their race, or their education level.
 Some even gain feelings of superiority based on the manner they brush their teeth.
-Those that brush their teeth top to bottom are not doing it in the manner advised by the American Dental Association.
+Those who brush their teeth top to bottom are not doing it in the manner advised by the American Dental Association.
 Others base their comparative analyses on the manner in which a person shaves their pubic hair.
 If one person leaves a strip and another shaves Brazilian who is superior, and who is inferior, and where does the person that lets it all grow wild stand in that dynamic?
 We all have some positions of superiority and inferiority, and most of them are relative.

-This modern battle for psychological definition often calls for a type of guerrilla warfare tactic.
-The modern battle calls for subtlety and nuance.
-The age of standing toe to toe may have occurred in the days of duels, and The Civil War, but most field generals of the modern age mind would never risk their troops in the type of toe-to-toe battles that former battalion leaders considered the gentleman’s way to fight.
-On that note, no one, of the modern age, would ever ask their counterpart if they think they’re superior, in other words, for that might involve some sort of equivocation that detailed the strengths and weaknesses of both parties in which no one was a winner and no one a loser.
-No, the battle between two modern day, psychological combatants, more often than not, involves a long-standing battle of guerrilla warfare-style pot shots.
+This modern battle for psychological definition often calls for the subtleties and nuance of guerrilla style warfare.
+The age of standing toe to toe occurred in the days of duels, and The Civil War, but most field generals of the modern age mind would never risk their troops in the type of toe-to-toe battles that former battalion leaders considered the gentleman’s way to fight.
+On that note, no one, of the modern age, would ever ask their counterpart if they think they’re superior, in other words, for that might involve some sort of equivocation that details the strengths and weaknesses of both parties in which no one is a winner and no one a loser.
+No, the battle between two modern day, psychological combatants, more often than not, involves a never-ending battle of guerrilla warfare-style pot shots.

-For those, like me, that feel guilty about cashing in on those opportunities to nuke another person’s argument for the purpose of gaining superiority, my advice is to refrain judiciously.
+For those, like me, who feel guilty about cashing in on those opportunities to nuke another person’s argument for the purpose of gaining superiority, my advice is to refrain judiciously.
 Some of us will take any opportunity afforded us to make another person look bad.
 They enjoy it, especially when they consider that other person to be superior in some way.
 Others don’t enjoy this, as we have intimate knowledge of the embarrassment that can accompany looking bad in front of others.
-We also feel some empathy for those that say easily corrected things.
+We also feel some empathy for those who say things that can be easily corrected.
 We hold our fire.
 In a perfect world, others would value such judiciousness, and they would return it.
 For various reasons, including the idea that most people do not know when we’re refraining, it is not valued.
 Some may even consider it a display of weakness on our part.

 In a perfect world, our interactions would call for facets of the modern definition of warfare.
 Most people would wait for enemy fire before firing, to win the battle off the field as well as winning the one on it.
-The problem with refraining too often, or only firing in self-defense, with those we do battle with in the psychological wars, is that most enemy combatants do not view refraining as an order to ceasefire.
+The problem with refraining too often, or only firing in self-defense, with those we battle in psychological warfare, is that most enemy combatants do not view refraining as an order to ceasefire.
 One would think that in the absence of pot shots, the other party would recognize the cease and desist order.
 In my experience, they don’t.
 They sense weakness, and they open fire.
-Something about the human condition suggests that even the most empathetic and sympathetic to stay vigilant, and fire off a few rounds occasionally just to keep our enemy combatants down.
+Something about the human condition suggests that even the most empathetic and sympathetic souls stay vigilant, and fire off a few rounds every once in a while just to keep our enemy combatants hunkered down behind shields.
 Even if it is just to keep them level with us, the individual with their mind’s eye open to the psychological games we all play must keep firing, if for no other reason than to remind all of our opponents of the arsenal we have at our disposal.